Kylie Jenner Snaps A Phone Case And Everyone Thinks It's A Gender Reveal

 Me, a conspiracy theorist: ok ok I bet Kylie is trying to subliminally tell us she has a bun in the oven pic.twitter.com/KeidFuDLTQ— kim k (@KCandreva) October 9, 2017

-There's a chance all of this is actually in reference to sister Kim's pregnant surrogate (confirmed) and/or sister Khloe's also rumored pregnancy.
+There's a chance all of this is actually in reference to sister Kim's pregnant surrogate (confirmed) and/or sister Khloe's also rumoured pregnancy.
 Maybe Kim's expecting triplets?

-Option C: Jenner is giving.a master class in managing publicity.
+Option C: Jenner is giving a master class in managing publicity.
 By not confirming or denying the status of her womb (which is her business alone), she has everyone hanging on her every post.
-Now we're poised to buy new Kylie lip kits and phone cases we didn't even realize we needed.
+Now we're poised to buy new Kylie lip kits and phone cases we didn't even realise we needed.
 This is almost better than Kim Kardashian herself could have done.
-Color us impressed.
+Colour us impressed.

 Advertisement